 - Children of a Swiss national - note that QMUL will require your parents to be exercising a right of residence in the UK (e.g. as a self-sufficient person, a worker, or a student) on the first day of an academic year of your course

-- People who have been granted formal Refugee Status in the UK, and certain family members of people with Refugee Status
+- People who have been granted leave to remain in the UK on the grounds of Humanitarian Protection, and certain family members of people granted Humanitarian Protection

-- Some people with Limited Leave to Remain (including Discretionary Leave to Remain) with long residence in the UK - for this specific category there is useful guidance on the Just for kids law website which helps you check your eligibility
+- Some people with Limited Leave to Remain (including Discretionary Leave to Remain) with long residence in the UK - see the detailed eligibility criteria on the UKCISA website and then you can you can use this website to work out whether you have spent at least half your life in the UK

 Students from the Channel Islands and Isle of Man